 Traditionally, when a loved one died, the Jewish community would tear their clothing as a ritual expression of grief.
 Today, a ribbon is often torn and worn symbolically on the grieving family members’ clothes.
 The funeral may be held at the synagogue to which the family belongs, with a rabbi officiating.
 It is often the custom for the rabbi to eulogize the departed with words of appreciation for his or her life.
 The coffin is traditionally made of wood, simple and without ornamentation.
 This simplicity is also reflected in the burial shroud, a white garment deliberately reminiscent of the white clothing that many Jews wear on Yom Kippur.
 No matter how rich or poor in life, the white shroud is a reminder that all are equal before God.
 At the cemetery, when the coffin is lowered into the ground, those gathered collectively shovel dirt into the grave, actively participating in this way in the burial of the beloved one.

-The mourners recite a prayer called the Kaddish which they will recite in honor of the deceased for eleven months.
+The mourners recite a prayer called the Kaddish which they will recite in honor of the deceased for up to eleven months, depending on their familial relationship to the deceased.
+With the loss of a spouse, child, or sibling, mourners are expected to say the Kaddish for thirty days.
+For the loss of a parent, the expectation is to say the Kaddish for eleven months.
+After that time, Jews will say the Kaddish on the anniversary of their loved one's death.
 This prayer, recited at the conclusion of each synagogue service, says nothing in particular about death, but is an affirmation of God’s holiness to which mourners bear witness.
-For the subsequent year, the bereaved will stand in the synagogue to recite this affirmation in memory of the dead:
+For each subsequent year, the bereaved will stand in the synagogue to recite this affirmation in memory of the dead:

 Let the glory of God be extolled, let His great name be hallowed, in the world whose creation He willed.
 May His kingdom soon prevail, in our own day, our own lives, and the life of all Israel, and let us say: Amen…